alpacahq/user-docs/content/orders/_index.md

 at Alpaca will also be sent over the streaming interface, which is the recommended method of maintaining order state.

+## Buying Power

+In order to accept your orders that would open new positions or add to existing ones, your account must have sufficient buying power.
+Alpaca applies a "buying" power check to both buy long and sell short positions.

+The calculated value of an opening buy order is the order's limit price multiplied by the order's quantity.
+In the case of market buy orders, the limit price is 2.5% to 4% above the current market price as noted above.

+The calculated value of an opening sell short order is MAX(order's limit price, 3% above the current ask price) multiplied by the order's quantity.
+In the case of market short orders, the value is simply 3% above the current ask price * order quantity.

+The order's calculated value is then checked against your available buying power to determine if it can be accepted.
+Please note that your available buying power is reduced by your existing open buy long and sell short orders, whereas your sell long and buy to cover orders do not replenish your available buying power until they have executed.

+For example, if your buying power is $10,000 and you submit a limit buy order with an order value of $3,000, your order will be accepted and your remaining available buying power will be $7,000.
+Even if this order is unfilled, as long as it is open and has not been cancelled, it will count against your available buying power.
+If you then submitted another order with an order value of $8,000, it would be rejected.

 ## Orders Submitted Outside of Eligible Trading Hours
 Orders submitted outside of Regular Trading Hours (9:30am - 4:00pm ET) that are not eligible to be executed during extended hours will be queued and eligible for execution at the time of the next market open.